beauhaus/codejournal/README.md

 This is a collection of notes & references that I am curating to study and to accelerate my build process. #[Kaizen](https://en.wikipedia.org/wiki/Kaizen)🤓
 ###### codejournal includes notes, examples & advice on the following:
 ### Journal
 Daily journal entries in lieu of a "daily standup".
-What I did yesterday and what is on my todo list for today--identifying/anticipating potential painpoints.
+What I did yesterday and what is on my todo list for today--identifying/anticipating potential pain-points.

 @End of the day (3am?-ish) --I revisit this and mark off what I've accomplished.
 ### Angularjs